Configuring the Settings Tab

 Enabling HTTPS requires a certificate to be provided in Security Settings.
 The certificate needs to be setup prior to installing the Atlas Copco Data Communication service.
 It will not be generated automatically by the service.

 5. When using HTTPS, enter the External Web Api Https Port and Internal Web Api Https Port used for hosting Web API.
-The default port values are 7443 for external and 7111 for internal HTTPS ports respectively.
+The default Web API HTTPS port values are 7443 for external and 7111 for internal.

 On Premise

 Enables the settings for the on-premise database.
-The Service will store the data in a local database.
+The service stores the data in a local database.

 Configuring On Premise